slowernews/wisdom-tldr/chapters/chapter_1_self.md

 If you’re trying to be authentic, you’re not being authentic.
 You don’t need to learn how to be authentic but to un-learn inauthenticity.
 The first step is to notice when it arises.
 Next, take a moment and have a laugh.

 If you try to be something you’re not, you end up being nothing.
 Don’t try to be perfect, people know when they’re talking to the real thing.
-The more vulnerable you are, the more people will be able to relate with you.
-Just be real and the results will come.
-If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
+The more vulnerable you are, the more people will be able to relate to you.
+Just be real, and the results will come.
+If something is holding you back, recognize it and fix it, but you don’t have to excel at everything.
 Find your context.
 You don’t need to suceed in every context.

 > *"Always be a first rate version of yourself and not a second rate version of someone else."
 -- Judy Garland*